menon92/django-rest-api/README.md

 # django-rest-api
-A django Rest API endpoints for GET, POST, PATCH
+A django Rest API endpoints to create a key-value store.
+Currently it support GET, POST, PATCH and DELETE

 ## Tested on